 The FHCF plays a significant role in the provision of property insurance coverage for Florida residents.
 Eleven years of minimal storm activity from 2006 to 2016 resulted in the FHCF accumulating sufficient reserves to prepare for future storms.
-For the upcoming 2020-2021 contract year, the FHCF's available liquid resources have declined due to \$7.45 billion of projected ultimate losses for Hurricane Irma and Hurricane Michael.
-As of December 31st, 2019, the FHCF had an estimated fund balance of approximately \$10.3 billion.
-The FHCF also has \$650 million available in Series 2016A pre-event bond proceeds providing additional liquidity for the 2020 season.
-Regardless of this fund balance, the FHCF might still need to rely on post-event bonding and emergency assessments to pay claims if a storm or storms of sufficient magnitude impacted Florida.
+For the 2020-2021 contract year, the FHCF's available liquid resources have declined due to \$8.75 billion of projected ultimate losses for Hurricane Irma and Hurricane Michael.
+As of December 31, 2020, the FHCF had an estimated fund balance of approximately \$10.6 billion.
+The FHCF also had \$650 million available in Series 2016A pre-event bond proceeds and \$3.5 billion of Series 2020A pre-event bond proceeds providing additional liquidity for the 2020 season.
+Regardless of this fund balance, the FHCF would still need to rely on post-event bonding and emergency assessments to pay claims if a storm or storms of sufficient magnitude impacted Florida.
 The analyses presented in this report summarize those resources and how the FHCF would apply them after an event.